Department of Undergraduate Theology

 MILD-440 Pastoral Care & Counseling 3 Credits

 Theological perspectives and psychological resources for care and counseling in the context of the local congregation.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.